gamedev-studies/jungle-climb/README.md

 # Jungle Climb

+## Download
+Click [here](https://github.com/elibroftw/jungle-climb/releases) to download (Windows 64-bit).

-## How To Run
+## How to run on python
+1. Clone this repository
-1. You will need python 3.6+ with pip
+2. You will need python 3.6+ with pip
-2. `pip install -r requirements.txt`
+3. `pip install -r requirements.txt`
-3. Run main.py
+4. Run main.py

+## To build an EXE
+1. Follow the previous procedure
+2. Have Inno Setup installed and on PATH
+3. Run build.cmd or `python setup.py build && iscc "Installer Script.iss"`

-# Controls
+## Controls
 A / Left Arrow key - Run Left

 D / Right Arrow key - Run Right